 Treasury Wine mulls Penfolds demerger, to scale back commercial wine business

-April 8 (Reuters) - Treasury Wine Estates Ltd TWE.AX will consider de-merging its Penfolds wine business into a separate listed company and look at ways to down-size its commercial wine business, especially in the United States, it said on Wednesday.
+April 8 (Reuters) - Treasury Wine Estates Ltd TWE.AX will consider spinning off its Penfolds wine business into a separate listed company and look at ways to downsize its commercial wine business, particularly in the United States, it said on Wednesday.

-The announcement from the Melbourne-based company comes as it grapples with a hit to demand amid the ongoing coronavirus pandemic and also ties into a review of its U.S. operations it announced in January.
+The company is grappling with poor demand during the coronavirus pandemic and the possible spinoff is related to a review of its U.S. operations it announced in January.

+The pandemic has heaped pressure on Treasury Wine as consumption of its labels has dropped in China, its biggest market, forcing it to warn in February that it would not meet its already lowered forecast for the current year.

+The winemaker said Penfolds accounts for about 10% of its total volume and more than half of its earnings.
+Any decision over whether or not to de-merge the unit would depend on market conditions in light of the virus outbreak, it added.

 ((Shashwat.Awasthi@thomsonreuters.com; +91 80 61822606;))